headsnet/domain-events-bundle/README.md

 with microsecond accuracy.
 This ensures that events are published in the exact same order they are recorded.

+### Transaction Safety

+Events are only published when no database transaction is active.
+If the `kernel.TERMINATE` event fires while a database transaction is still open (including nested transactions), event publishing will be deferred until all transactions are committed.

+This prevents events from being published for data that might be rolled back, maintaining the integrity of the outbox pattern.

 ### Legacy Events Classes

 During refactorings, you may well move or rename event classes.
 This will